Indiana dos Santos

 Indiana Shae dos Santos (/dɒs ˈsæntɒs/ doss-_-SAN-toss, /pt-PT/; born 10 October 2007) is an Australian professional soccer player who plays as an attacking midfielder for A-League Women club Sydney FC and for the Australia women's national under-20 team.
 She has been described as one of the best young talents in Australian women's soccer.

 Dos Santos is the younger sister of Canberra United player Jynaya dos Santos.

 Early life

 Dos Santos was born in Wollongong, New South Wales on 10 October 2007, to parents Mark and Melissa dos Santos.
 She has three sisters: Jynaya, Kyani and Imogen.
 She is of Portuguese and Maltese descent, with her father being the son of Portuguese immigrants and her mother being the daughter of Maltese immigrants.

-Dos Santos attends Westfields Sports High School in the suburb of Fairfield West in Sydney.
+Dos Santos attended Westfields Sports High School in the suburb of Fairfield West in Sydney, having graduated in 2025.
 At school, her strongest subject is maths.

 Since she was a child, dos Santos has been a supporter of Sydney FC.